The History of Communications, A Timeline

 Broadband internet has changed the history of communication for the better - people have not changed.
 We still want to talk to friends and family, we still want to feel part of the community and broadband internet makes that happen.

-How did broadband internet change the history of communication?
+How did broadband internet and through it, social media, change the history of communication?
 It gave the people what they wanted - to be together.

 Early Communication -Writing On Stone Tablets